Award Process Timeline

 Students

-- Report to the Research Administrator immediately if the student’s attendance or engagement in the project does not meet the requirements
+• Report to the Research Facilitator immediately if the student’s attendance or engagement in the project does not meet the requirements

 Written Report

-Successful recipients will be required to participate in the Knowledge Translation Poster Day typically scheduled in January or February (Date TBD), the following year of the project.
+Successful recipients will be required to participate in the SRS Research Event (date TBD), the following year of the project.

-Failure to participate in the poster day will mean you will not be eligible to receive the final payment of your award and exclude you from being eligible to apply for any future funding.
+Failure to participate in the SRS Research Event means you will be ineligible to receive the final payment of your award or apply for any future funding.

-Please note: you will be responsible for submitting your poster for printing at the stipulated location by the deadline given.
+Please note: you are responsible for submitting your poster for printing at the stipulated location by the deadline given.
 Poster printing will be funded by the SRS only if the poster is submitted by the deadline, otherwise costs will be incurred by the student or supervisor.

 Publication Acknowledgement